drupalprojects/geofield_map/README.md

 and select "Geofield Map" as geofield Widget.
 3. Specify the Widget further settings for both Google or Leaflet Map types;

+Note: A **Valid Gmap Api Key is needed for the Geocoding and Reverse Geocoding functionalities, also with Leaflet Map library**, as they are based on Google Places library and Geocoder.
+The GMap Api Key is also needed to enable the Geoaddressed Field options.

 ###Specifications

 The Geofield Map Widget provides interactive Map Click and Geo Marker Dragging